-Mentoring programs are a great way of creating a positive company culture, leadership development or employee onboarding.
+Mentoring program is a great way of creating a positive company culture, leadership development or employee onboarding.
 The benefits for mentors and mentees are valuable but implementing the mentoring programs is a challenge.

 There are good challenges you will come across them: